 Pupils will be formally assessed by end of unit or module tests together with formal end of year examinations.
-One Progress report and one full written report will be sent home during the academic year and parents will also be invited to attend two Parents' Evenings where pupil progress can be discussed with subject teachers and there will be a chance to meet form teachers and the Head of Year.
+Two progress reports and one full written report will be sent home during the academic year and parents will also be invited to attend two Parents' Evenings where pupil progress can be discussed with subject teachers and there will be a chance to meet Form Teachers and the Head of Year.